revaturelabs/metrics-bucket/README.md

                             https://docs.aws.amazon.com/general/latest/gr/rande.html)
         s3appfolder     (the folder you want to send build application to)

+3. `ng serve` to host it locally
-3. ng build --baseHref="./"
+4. *OPTIONAL* ng build (or) ng build --prod
-4. copy output in dist folder to a *DIFFERENT* *public* s3 bucket or find a different host
+5. *OPTIONAL* copy output in dist folder to a *DIFFERENT* *public* s3 bucket or find a different host
+6. *OPTIONAL* *OPTIONAL* setting up the public s3 bucket for static website hosting and connecting to the app:

+		from the s3 management console:
+		click permissions
+		under public access, uncheck block all and uncheck all of the sub-boxes aswell click properties
+		click static website hosting
+		select "use this bucket to host a website" set index document to index.html
+		set error document to index.html
+		copy the endpoint link
+		save
+		click overview
+		select all
+		pick actions
+		make public
+		navigate to the endpoint link you saved earlier

 # S3BucketApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.4.